-Semi vs full-auto is a conversion that should almost not need further definition however there seems to be a huge amount of misinformation floating around the subject.
+Semi vs full-auto is a conversion that should almost not need further definition however there seems to be a huge amount of misinformation (disinformation?) floating around the subject.

 Here is the simple answer.
 Semi-automatic refers (when talking about firearms) to a weapon that is able to self load.
-However it is not capable of full-automatic fire.
+However it is not capable of full-automatic (machine gun) fire.
 When the user pulls the trigger a single round is fired.
 As the weapon cycles its mechanism the spent case is ejected and a new cartridge is placed into the firing position.
-The new cartridge WILL NOT fire until the user full removes pressure from the trigger and then pulls the trigger again.
+The new cartridge WILL NOT fire until the user removes pressure from the trigger and then pulls the trigger again.
 At this time the entire process continues.
 A semi-automatic rifle CANNOT be correctly identified as a machine gun.